-An insurance policy you buy from a private insurance company that pays for all or some of the cost not covered by Medicare such as copays, and deductibles.
-This insurance helps pays for the gaps in coverage you have to pay for when using Original Medicare (Parts A and B), which is why it is sometimes called a Medigap policy.
-These policies are also named with letters A, F, G, and N, do not confuse them with Original Medicare.
+An insurance policy you buy from a private insurance company that pays for all or some of the cost not covered by Medicare such as copays and deductibles.
+This insurance helps pay for the gaps in coverage you have to pay for when using Original Medicare (Parts A and B), which is why it is sometimes called a Medigap policy.
+These policies are also named with letters A, F, G, and N. Do not confuse them with Original Medicare.

 Social Security Administration (SSA)

-An agency in our government who is in charge of the Social Security System.
+An agency in our government which is in charge of the Social Security System.

 Special Enrollment Period

 A period of time that you can join or leave an insurance plan separate from regular enrollment periods.

 A commonly used term for Part A and Part B of Medicare.

 From October 15th through December 7th of each year when you may enroll in, change your prescription drug plans and Medicare Advantage plans.